 The project

-Daniel had been living for several years in a rented Parisian studio.
-The location was practical, close to his work, but the property was small, noisy and ageing.
-The desire to become an owner and gain quality of life was clear.
-His budget was capped at 420,000 euros including fees, but he only wanted to invest this sum if the surface area justified it: at least 39-40 sqm.
+Daniel had spent several years in a rented Parisian studio.
+The location was convenient, close to his work, but the flat was small, noisy and ageing.
+He was set on owning and on gaining some quality of life.
+His budget was capped at 420,000 euros including fees, though he only wanted to commit that sum if the floor area justified it: at least 39-40 sqm.

 His criteria were precise.
-A property of at least 35 sqm, bright, in a period building or in contemporary construction post-1990, with an open or openable kitchen.
+A flat of at least 35 sqm, bright, in a period building or in post-1990 construction, with an open or openable kitchen.
 Works limited to refreshing.
 The area covered central 15th, central 16th, the 9th and the 14th on the Gare Montparnasse side, within a maximum ten-minute walk.
 And a lift, regardless of the floor.

 The search strategy

-The Home Select property hunter began with the standard channels: online listings and the agent network, with reasonable confidence: the budget was coherent and the criteria realistic.
-But the first viewings revealed priorities that the written brief did not capture.
+The Home Select property hunter began with the standard channels, online listings and the agent network, with reasonable confidence: the budget was coherent and the criteria realistic.
+But the first viewings revealed priorities the written brief had not captured.

-First property: near Montparnasse, good potential, all criteria met except the open-plan kitchen.
-Impossible to open up (load-bearing wall).
-The property hunter understood that the open kitchen-living room was an absolute criterion, not a wish.
-Second viewing: a fully renovated apartment, but on the first floor without a lift.
-Same finding: the lift was non-negotiable, even on lower floors.
+The first flat, near Montparnasse, had good potential and met every criterion bar the open-plan kitchen, which could not be opened up because of a load-bearing wall.
+The hunter saw then that the open kitchen-living room was an absolute requirement, not a preference.
+The second viewing, a fully renovated flat, was on the first floor without a lift.
+The same conclusion followed: the lift was non-negotiable, even on lower floors.

-Over the course of viewings, a property in the 14th caught Daniel’s attention.
-Attractive features, needing refreshing, with a balcony off the bedroom.
+As the viewings went on, a property in the 14th caught Daniel’s attention: attractive, needing refreshing, with a balcony off the bedroom.
 Daniel considered swapping the bedroom and living room to enjoy the balcony from the living space.
-The property hunter brought in a contractor: the wall was load-bearing.
-The works would be heavy and costly.
+The hunter brought in a contractor, who confirmed the wall was load-bearing and the works would be heavy and costly.
 Daniel withdrew.
-The property hunter took the time to explain the situation to the agency to preserve the relationship, a professional reflex that matters when you work in a neighbourhood every day.
+The hunter took the time to explain the situation to the agency and preserve the relationship, the kind of professional care that matters when you work in a neighbourhood every day.

 The property found

-A Home Select network contact flagged a property in the 15th, virtually as a preview: only the second viewer.
-In a small co-ownership within a period building, the 36 sqm apartment offered a large, bright living room with a big window and open-plan kitchen, on the 3rd floor with lift.
-Open views, no overlooking.
-11 sqm bedroom.
-The neighbourhood was commercial, lively, and Daniel knew it well: he had grown up there, two doors down.
+A Home Select network contact flagged a property in the 15th almost as a preview, making Daniel only the second viewer.
+Set in a small co-ownership within a period building, the 36 sqm flat offered a large, bright living room with a big window and an open-plan kitchen, on the 3rd floor with lift.
+The views were open, with no overlooking, and the bedroom measured 11 sqm.
+The neighbourhood was commercial and lively, and Daniel knew it well: he had grown up two doors down.
 Fifteen minutes on foot from work.

 The negotiation